 Where should the coronavirus pandemic figure in modern mystery fiction?
 Should it figure at all?
 It seems to me as I write this (late 2022) that most of the world is doing its very best to forget it ever happened.
-By that reasoning, arguably no one wants to read about it in a book.
+By that reasoning, arguably no one wants to read about it in a novel.

 Yet back in the day, it was all-preoccupying.
 It was a massive part of our lives.
 You couldn’t switch on a radio or TV, or speak to a friend or relative, or browse social media, without hearing something about it.
 It was everywhere.
 So how much of that constant awareness should be reflected in fiction set at that time?